danubehack/2016_06_fluidhub/README.md

 # FluidHub
+FluidHub - Integrated Mobility in Urban Areas of the Danube Region

+# About FluidHub
 ![FluidHub logo](https://www.fluidtime.com/files/cto_layout/content/images/content/FluidHub/Produkte_FluidHub.png)

 FluidHub software is the core of all Fluidtime IMP (Integrated Mobility Platform) solutions and represents the basis for all additional functionalities and services.